-The Budawangs is the colloquial name given to the section of Morton National Park south and east of the Braidwood - Nowra road in southern New South Wales (Australia).
+The Budawangs is the colloquial name given to the area comprising Budawang National Park and the southern extent of Morton National Park, south-east of the Braidwood–Nowra road in southern New South Wales (Australia).
 In the late 1950s, the NSW Coast and Mountain Walkers started bushwalking there, and the area has since become a popular destination.

 EntrancesThe best places to start a walk from are probably...

 - Wog-Wog.
 Probably my favourite.
 It's about half an hour by car from Braidwood on a mixture of sealed and usually good gravel roads.
 At the end of a walk this means you're also half an hour away from pizza or cake and coffee if you time it right.
 From Wog Wog it's an easy one day walk to the Canowrie or Burrumbeet Brook campsites, with plenty to see along the way, including Corang Arch and a spectacular panorama just beyond that as you're descending to the campsites.

 - Nerriga.
 A bit further from Braidwood, probably less well used, and may involve crossing private property to get over the river into the national park.
 In 2009 there were no impediments at all, but fresh roadworks and fencing at that time makes me think that the situation may change.

 - Sassafras.
 Even further from Braidwood, but closer to Nowra, so better access from the east.
 The carpark was moved about 7km back towards Sassafras in the '90s, so these days there's quite a bit of flat fire-trail walking before you get to see anything much.
 Probably still provides the best access to Folly Point though.